-Verbal praise from staff Publishing work in the School newsletter or magazine Positive written comments on pupil work Positive comments on reports and at Parent Consultations Showcasing good work Class /individual prizes /merit stickers
+Verbal praise and positive affirmation by a Publishing work in the School newsletter or member of staff magazine

+Positive written comments/annotation on pupil work Positive comments on reports and at Parent Consultations Showcasing good work Class /individual prizes /merit stickers

-Level Two Rewards: Behaviour worthy of merit (contributing to Merit Certificates, Merit Badges and Class Merit Prizes)
+Level Two Rewards: Behaviour worthy of merit

-On numerous occasions we experience behaviour from girls that far exceeds the norm.
-Those who make a significant and special contribution to the ethos and life of the School will have their positive behaviour recorded in SIMS as a Merit Point in an individual Record of Evidence and also on their personal Behaviour Card.
-Such behaviour may be recorded by any member of staff - teaching or non-teaching.
-This Record of Evidence of merit-worthy behaviour will be maintained throughout a girl's School career and may be used as evidence for awarding Posts of Responsibility such as Head Girl, Deputy Head Girls, Games Captain, Chair and Vice-Chair of the School Council, House Captains and School Prefects.
+On numerous occasions we experience behaviour from pupils that far exceeds those that are expected.
+Pupils who make a significant and special contribution to the ethos and life of the School will have their positive behaviour recorded on SIMS as an Achievement Point.
+Pupils and parents will be notified of the receipt of achievement points through the SIMS app.
+Evidence of meritworthy behaviour will be maintained throughout a pupil's School career and may be used as evidence for awarding Posts of Responsibility.